-Here’s my short answer: If after literally m-i-l-l-i-o-n-s of people have been diagnosed with the same symptoms, and keep in mind that those symptoms can be debilitating, why would anyone be questioning it at this point?
+Here’s my short answer: If after literally MILLIONS of people have been diagnosed with the same symptoms, and keep in mind that those symptoms can be quite debilitating, why would anyone be questioning it at this point?

-As well, there are other Chronic Illnesses and diseases that have some similarities in their symptoms, adding even more confusion to the mix.
+That there are other Chronic Illnesses and diseases that have some similarities to Fibromyalgia symptoms does add some confusion to the mix.

-With this bad combination of other illnesses having similar symptoms to FMS, no definite cause, no lab test to diagnose it and no cure, it is no wonder that those with Fibromyalgia Syndrome, or FMS, may feel somewhat confused or lost and even hopeless.
+With this bad combination of other illnesses having similar symptoms to FMS, testing for it that is not widely known or used, no known cause and no cure, it is no wonder that those with Fibromyalgia Syndrome, or FMS, may feel somewhat confused or lost and even hopeless.

 On top of this, recent drugs developed by big leading drug companies have begun a new marketing trend for their new fancy drugs, saying that those with FMS have “overactive nerves”, which also comes across in an uncoded message as your pain isn’t real.
 This is really just a marketing ruse to sell their drugs and is not based on any scientific evidence.